 High school students are required to pass five End Of Course (EOC) exams, including Algebra I, English I, English II, Biology, and U.S. History.
 Students must achieve satisfactory levels on all five exams in order to graduate high school.

-Varsity Tutors understands how important it is for your senior to walk with their graduating class.
+Varsity Tutors understands how important it is for your senior to walk with his or her graduating class.
 A STAAR tutor can help, ensuring that your student stays at grade level and passes the required EOC exams.
-Don’t wait until the last minute, if your child is struggling with a portion of the STAAR call us and we will be there for you.
+Don’t wait until the last minute.
+If your child is struggling with a portion of the STAAR, we can help connect you with a talented tutor today.